 Welcome to the 2019 IoT Security Foundation Conference where we aim to illuminate, educate and keep you up-to-date with best practice, next-practice and the latest developments in IoT cyber security.

-If you job involves anything with connectivity then you need to come to the world’s longest running IoT Security Conference.
+If your job involves anything with connected systems then you need to come to the world’s longest running IoT Security Conference.